 In one of my favorite videos of her, my aunt Genevieve quizzes my sister, Leah, and me on how much salt to put in our family’s signature galettes.
 “Not too full a teaspoon,” she tells us in French, “or people will think they’re too salty.
 But if it’s too flat, they won’t have any taste.”

 Leah leans on her hand, listening, while I roll slits into a thin continent of dough on the counter with a tool called a roulette.
 That implement, a miniature ridged wheel on a handle, was my grandmother’s back in Algeria.
-One summer, we searched all over Paris for one to take back to the U.S. so we could make galettes at home but couldn’t find one.
-The roulette allows us to create beautiful, even vents across the pastry before we cut the individual biscuits out with round glasses — otherwise we have to pinch holes throughout the dough by hand.
-Done right, the result is a salty, flaky biscuit with layers and a crunch, especially delicious when dipped in coffee.
+One summer, we searched all over Paris for one to take back to the U.S. so we could make galettes at home, but couldn’t find one.
+The roulette creates neat, even vents across the pastry before we cut the individual biscuits out with round glasses — otherwise we have to pinch holes throughout by hand.
+Done right, the result is a salty, flaky biscuit with layers and crunch, especially delicious when dipped in coffee.
 The whole batch is always consumed within two days.

 At the end of last June, after two surreal years, pancreatic cancer took Genevieve from us.
 She was an exceptional person, brilliant and funny and elegant and kind, and her loss was devastating because I loved her.
 It also meant losing a piece of history.
 My father and his sister were the last of something: Algerian Jews, they fled a home and a community in Constantine that no longer exists.
 Now that she’s gone, he is the only member of our family who remembers Algeria.